madeofpendletonwool/PinePods/README.md

 - [x] Do something when search results aren't found - Currently Blank screen
 - [x] Implement smoother scrolling with big list loading (I've started a fix for this.
 ListViews are now active and working right on home and podview)
 - [x] Option to remove from history
-- [x] Queue currently somewhat broken
+- [x] Reload not needed to add and remove episodes from pages

 ### Pre-beta version